China Government Guidance Fund: History

 In 2002, one of the first guidance funds was launched in Beijing to support startup companies in Zhongguancun.

 In 2005, the National Development and Reform Commission (NDRC) formally defined guidance funds and encouraged the establishment of guidance funds to support the development of startup companies through venture capital firms.

 In 2008, the State Council set out a policy framework for establishing government guidance funds, describing the purpose of these funds as to "leverage up and amplify the impact of fiscal funds, increase the supply of startup capital, and rectify market failures in the allocation of startup capital".
 The policy framework also stated that a government guidance fund can operate as fund of funds and that private capital can also be used with government funds to increase the investment in start-ups.
 The State Council described the basic principles of government guidance funds as "guided by government, operated by market rules, scientific decision making, and risk prevention".

 During the general secretaryship of Xi Jinping, the use of government guidance funds has increased.

 Guidance funds did not draw much attention until 2014 when the China Integrated Circuit Industry Investment Fund was formed and Made in China 2025 was launched.
 Government guidance funds have been a significant form of policy support for the goals of Made in China 2025.
 Local governments' responses to 2014 changes in the Budget Law drove growth of government guidance funds, as local governments increasingly used government guidance funds to develop business after the 2014 changes limited the amount of budget subsidies they could provide to firms.

 Beginning in 2015, the Ministry of Finance and the NDRC issued detailed rules for the management of government guidance funds by local governments.

+In 2018, the NDRC issued criteria for evaluating government guidance funds, the most important of which was consistency with policy goals.

 As of the 2020 Q1, there were 1,741 guidance funds set up with a cumulative target size of 11 trillion RMB.
 However the funds had raised only 4.76 trillion RMB which was less than half of the target set.

+As of 2026, China had deployed government guidance funds to a greater extent to any other country.